afkfr0mkeyb0ard/phpinfoLFI2rce/README.md

 # php-lfi2rce
-A Python3 script to get RCE on a PHP application with LFI and "file_uploads" activated.
+A Python3 script to get RCE on a PHP application with LFI+phpinfo and "file_uploads" activated.
 This attack was discovered in 2011 and here is the full and great research paper:
 - https://insomniasec.com/downloads/publications/LFI%20With%20PHPInfo%20Assistance.pdf

 ### Requirements:
 - Having an LFI on the targeted application
-- Access to phpinfo.php (directly or via another script)
+- Access to `phpinfo.php` (directly or via another script)
 - The value `file_uploads` must be set to `on` (see phpinfo page)

 ### Exploit